brpaz/ulauncher-vscode-projects/README.md

 ## Usage

-- Just type `projects` into ulauncher input to see a list your VS Code projects. (only git projects are supported for now.).
+- Type `projects` into ulauncher input to see a list your VS Code projects. (only git based projects are supported for now.).
 - "Enter" will open the project in VS Code while "ALT + Enter" will open in the default file manager.

+If you save the message saying "No project found" make sure you the the VS Code Extension correctly installed.
+You might need to refresh your projects list so the cache file read by this extension will be created.
+"F1 -> Project Manager: Referesh Projects".

 ## Development